Fandoozle/AutoCAD/README.md

  	breakAtIntersection
   This routine breaks a line at a specified gap distance.
   To use it enter the distance desired and select the point at intersection then select the line to use to break with.

+ 	dwgFoo
+This cleans up the drawing by thawing and making all layers visible, then bursting all blocks in the drawing.
+Only use the bursting section for smaller drawings.
+It will take a while on larger ones.
+Overkills any overlap after the bursting
+Resets the layer properties to "ByLayer"
+Audits the drawing
+Purgest the drawing twice
+Zooms to extents then saves
+Pauses during each command to allow for processing

+ 	dwgClean
+This routine cleans up a drawing by running and audit and a purge VCD (very clean drawing)